 The million dollar question, how many cats should I have?
-There is no magic number when it comes to how many cats, it is reliant on many factors such as the personality of the cats, your home situation, how much space you have, how much time you have.
+There is no magic number when it comes to how many cats is too many.
+It is reliant on many factors such as the personality of the cats, your home situation, how much space you have, how much time you have.
 But let’s start with the basics.

 Your home situation

 Firstly, you need to look at your home situation.
 Do you work?
 Will the cat(s) be alone for extended periods of time?
 Do you live in a small apartment or have a large home?

 Cats are known for their independent nature, but if you live in a home where everybody is out for a large portion of the day, then it is a good idea to have two cats, so they can keep each other company.
-Again, this isn’t a hard and fast rule, there are some cats who are perfectly happy to be on their own for large amounts of time.
+This isn’t a hard and fast rule, there are some cats who are perfectly happy to be on their own.
 But in general, it is recommended that two cats are better than one in this situation.

 How much time do you have?
 Cats are extremely easy pets to care for but the still require a little effort.
 Litter box maintenance, feeding, grooming, attention all play a factor in this decision.
 What about you, are you physically able to properly care for a number of cats?
 Financially?
 Can you afford food and vet care for them all?
 This is in no way meant to be a judgment on anybody wanting cats, but finances certainly play a role when it comes to our responsibility towards cats and how many cats we should have.

 In Australia, many councils are now placing restrictions on the number of cats a household can have.
 Before you adopt a cat, check with your council as to the numbers permitted in your area.